Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (c) Who is sitting at the ‘back of the dim class’?

-A quiet and unnoticed young boy is sitting at the back of the dimly lit classroom.
+A quiet, unnoticed boy is sitting at the back of the poorly lit classroom.

 (d) ‘His eyes live in a dream’—what dream does he have?

-He dreams of freedom, joy, and nature — playing like squirrels in trees, far away from the depressing classroom.
+He dreams of freedom, nature, and fun—like playing among squirrels in open trees, far from the slum’s gloom.

 3. On sour cream walls, donations…